 Water Your Trees

-Watering alerts will return in the spring.
+Watering alerts will return in the spring, starting in May.
 Our watering alerts run weekly from May to September, in the hottest months of the year.
-In the meantime, keep watering your trees regularly as long as the ground isn’t frozen.
+In the meantime, keep watering your trees regularly and check back here soon.

 Newly planted trees – those that have been in the ground less than three years – require 25 gallons of water, approximately 1.5 inches of rainfall, per week to survive.
 (We like to call this “25 to Stay Alive”!)
 During extended periods of little or no rainfall and/or high temperatures, trees need your help getting the water they need.

 - “Adopt” a tree.
 Commit to watering newly planted trees on and surrounding your property including street trees.

 - Follow our weekly watering recommendations.
 Every Monday from May through September, we post tree watering recommendations here, on our homepage and to Facebook and Twitter.
 Tweet @CaseyTrees with the hashtag #25tostayalive or send us a message on Facebook to let us know how your watering efforts are going.

 - Take the 25 to Stay Alive pledge.
 Pledge to water your trees and we will mail you a complimentary rain gauge for your yard.
 If less than 1.5 inches of rain falls in a week, you know to water your trees.
 (Offer limited to those within a 25-mile radius of the District.)